The Training Programme Director - Dr Sarah Duncan

 Why choose Genito-Urinary Medicine?

-Genitourinary Medicine provides an opportunity to meet multiple needs of patients’ within a single appointment.
+Genitourinary Medicine aims to meet multiple needs of patients’ within a single appointment.
 Care is evidence based yet patient centered.
 We recognise that in taking the time to listen to patients’ concerns, we can make a huge difference to both symptoms and broader issues such as self-esteem and risk taking behavior.

 GUM is fairly unique amongst medical specialties in providing care for both young teenagers and adults of all ages.
 We treat presentations which are entirely curable, as well as managing chronic long term conditions, which allow us to develop supportive relationships with patients over time.
 GUM is one of the few medical specialties which also contributes to the wellbeing of the general public and population health.
 We contribute to national statistics and respond to specific disease outbreaks.